-The Reading Bursary is a University funded award that goes above and beyond the Government's contribution towards student support and provides either a cash bursary or fee waiver in each year of study.
+The Reading Bursary is a University funded award that goes above and beyond the Government's contribution towards student support.
 Students who meet the eligibility criteria will be notified automatically.
-Further information can be found at www.reading.ac.uk/money.
+Further information can be found at www.reading.ac.uk/money